Jos-J/HydraHub/README.md

 # HydraHub

-HydHydraHub is a modular business operations platform designed to provide acentralized system for managing products, inventory, orders, fulfillment, services, scheduling, and other day-to-day business operations.
+HydraHub is a modular business operations platform designed to provide acentralized system for managing products, inventory, orders, fulfillment, services, scheduling, and other day-to-day business operations.

 The goal of HydraHub is to create a flexible backend platform that cansupport multiple types of businesses and multiple front-facing applications from a shared system.

-Rather than being limited to inventory management, HydraHub is designedto support businesses that sell physical products, provide services, oroperate using a combination of both.
-HydraHub is an enterprise inventory management system designed to provide centralized tracking and management of products, categories, stock levels, suppliers, and inventory transactions.
+Rather than being limited to inventory management, HydraHub is designedto support businesses that sell physical products, provide services, or operate using a combination of both.
+HydraHub is an enterprise inventory management system designed to provide centralized tracking and management of products, categories, stock levels, services,suppliers, and inventory transactions.

 ## Overview

-The goal of HydraHub is to serve as a scalable inventory HydraHub provides a common platform for managing the operational dataand workflows used by a business.
+The goal of HydraHub is to serve as a scalable inventory HydraHub provides a common platform for managing the operational data and workflows used by a business.

 The platform is designed around independent but connected business domains, allowing new capabilities to be added without requiring the entire system to be redesigned. a inventory / service  platform with multiple front facing applications capable of supporting multiple inventory types, including:
 ## Core Areas